adivishnu-a/icho/README.md

 - Adjusts the volume according to those movements
 - Lowers the volume when the user needs to focus on his surrounding conversations
 - Sets the volume back to normal when user focuses on the screen
-- Controls volume balance of individual left-right channels corresponding to the orientation of user's face (WIP)
+- Controls volume balance of individual left-right channels corresponding to the orientation of user's face

 ## Run Locally